EddieDover/fvtt-party-sheet/TEMPLATE_README.md

 **Nested Loop Features:**
 - **Multiple nesting levels** - You can nest as deeply as needed: `classes => {name}: {spells} => {name} - {damage.types} => {type}`
 - **Filters on any level** - Apply filters to outer or inner loops: `items{equipped == true} => {name}: {parts} => {value}`

-- **Flexible spacing** - Control spacing between nested items with your template text
-- **Empty arrays handled gracefully** - If a nested array is empty, the loop simply skips it
+If a nested array is empty, the loop simply skips it

 **Nested Loop Examples:**